rodrigoelp/little-stories/Unlikely adventures/9-Chapter-9.md

 Sam was having trouble concentrating on counting and he missed one of the cycles - *"Could you both remain quiet?
 Please..."* - Sam focused again, the wave continued on its periodic dance, going down, slowing it to a halt and returning on the ice swallowing it whole.
 At its peak, Sam counted back to 2 and jumped skating to the 3rd hill - *I am still on the right track a few more and I might be able to see them...
 4...
 3...
-2...* - and other jump and Sam continued skating at the same pace, the 4th hill seemed to be further away.
-He moved his legs faster to catch up, the water started to rush back over the ice, he was a fair distance from getting over the crest but he needed just one extra second or the water was going to reach him.
+2...* - and another jump and Sam continued skating at the same pace, the 4th hill seemed to be further away.
+He moved his legs faster to catch up.
+The water started to rush back over the ice.
+He was a fair distance from getting over the crest but he needed just one extra second or the water was going to reach him.

 A gush of water rushed in front of him, he skipped over, a larger gush covered a large portion of his path, he deviated a little to avoid most of it, dry land was coming if only he could jump and he took the dive, momentarily flying over some of the water landing on the hill - *wesh!
 I made in the nick of ti...* - thought Sam interrupted by the feeling of carving knives sculpting his right leg.

 *"AAARRRGGGGHH!!"* - he yelled to allow the pain to escape his body as he dragged himself higher.
 Even though his leg wasn't in the water any more, he continued to feel the cold water cutting through the tissue, he bit his hand to contain some of the pain and here, Sam learnt a valuable lesson for the future; the mental image of biting your own hand to tolerate some other pain only leaves you to two sources of pain - *this is not real, this is not real, this is not real* - repeated mentally.
-Somehow clenching his eyes made the pain go away.
+Somehow, clenching his eyes made the pain go away.